-5.1 This report has been approved by Performance Board and Leadership Group.
-The report has also been sent to all Overview and Scrutiny Committees .
+5.1 This report has been approved by Performance Board.

 6. IMPACT ON CORPORATE POLICIES, PRIORITIES, PERFORMANCE AND COMMUNITY IMPACT

 - 6.1 Complaints impact on the Councils' priority of delivering excellence and achieving value for money. - 6.2 The complaints process seeks to create a culture of corporate learning from best practice from listening to our customers and by acting on complaints.
 All complaints received must have learning applied if the complaint outcome is upheld. - 6.3 The complaints process aims to improve customers and users experience of accessing council services.
 This will support our customer services strategy.